-You can stay safe in Costa Rica by using common sense and some basic precautions.
 Losing your money or your passport can be a pain to replace so simple steps to guard against this is something you have to do, it paramount you prioritize your safety

-Basic Safety Precautions For Costa Rica
+Top Safety Tips For Travel in Costa Rica

 If this is your first time traveling to Costa Rica or just need some tips, this article will give some helpful insights and “how to” instructions for keeping safe and enjoying your trip to Costa Rica